NativeScript/docs-v7/docs/core-concepts/data-binding.md

 ###Two-way binding in code

 The example below consists of a `Label`, `TextField` and a source property to which the UI controls are bound.
-The purpose will be, when the user enters an input in the `TextField`, to update the property in the code and the `Label` text.
+The purpose of the sample is to demostrate how the `Label`'s text will be changed, while editing the input of the `TextField`.

 > You can find a runnable version of this example in NativeScript Playground for JavaScript [here](https://play.nativescript.org/?template=play-js&id=4zwcfW&v=2) and for TypeScript [here](https://play.nativescript.org/?template=play-tsc&id=8gVPMi&v=4).